 My plan was to do no running races in 2016 but to try Tri in 2017 after my next bone scan.
 However, my sister persuaded me to book into a sprint tri (Petersfield) next weekend.
 I knew that no part of that would be an issue for me distance wise as I was actually running 2 or 3 times a week but had kept it all at maffetone heart rate – so had a good fitness base with the longer runs being 6 miles and usually involving a nice local hill.

-So my first ever tri was to be the 25th September 2016 – how exciting!!
-My ultimate dream for 2017 was to work up to a middle distance triathlon…..
+So my first ever tri was to be the 25th September – how exciting!!
+My ultimate dream for the following year was to work up to a middle distance triathlon…..

 So – Friday 29th August I was lying bored in bed playing on Facebook as my husband was snoring and I couldn’t sleep.
 (I think I’ve found the ultimate cure for his snoring – I’ve told him every time he keeps me awake form now on I’ll go and find an epic event to do LOL!)
 Anyway – a message popped up from a friend saying ‘Fancy a place at the Braveheart Tri?’

 I laughed.
 Then googled.
 Then laughed some more.